-At the time I read Beach House Memories, it was Mary Alice Monroe’s newest release, a prequel to the 2 other novels in this series.
+At the time I read Beach House Memories, it was Mary Alice Monroe’s newest release, a prequel to the 2 other novels in this series (The Beach House and Swimming Lessons).
 Monroe takes us back to 1974 — before cell phones, before FAX machines, before PCs.
 She takes us back to the time when most women were what we now call “stay at home moms”.
 That was a time when, although social changes were sweeping the country, they were slower arriving in the South, particularly Old South cities such as Charleston and Savannah.

 Olivia Rutledge (“Lovie”) did what society expected by dropping out of college to marry, then staying home to raise 2 children, and give dinner parties for her unappreciative husband’s business associates.
 Of course, she eventually came to regret her decisions and to resent Stratton, her oblivious philandering and abusive husband.